 Again, book ahead at peak times to avoid disappointment.
 Rae Meierei is justifiably popular.

 Ok – I know this is cheating, but I cannot recommend highly enough to get out and explore the Lahemaa National Park only an hour away from Tallinn.

 You can easily hire a car and head out yourself – or sign on to a popular day tour to make sure you hit all the top highlights that you probably would not stumble upon by yourself.

-Either way, the Lahemaa National Park is a magical part of the Estonian countryside, home to gigantic pine forests, picturesque coastline, quaint wooden towns and secretive bogs filled with stories.
+Either way, the Lahemaa National Park is a magical part of the Estonian countryside, home to gigantic pine forests, picturesque coastline, quaint wooden towns, and secretive bogs filled with stories.
 It is absolutely incredible, and there is just so much to see here it is hard to oversell it.

 There is so much to explore here, and I cannot stress enough how much I loved the Lahemaa National Park.
 No list of things to do in Tallinn could ever be complete without a visit here.

 A classic building dating back to 1878, this high-end luxury hotel offers stylish, refined rooms with art deco touches, a wonderful a la carte restaurant, a luxe lobby bar, indoor pool, Jacuzzi, a sauna and steam bath.
 What else could you want?